 How Online Reputation Management Can Help

-The final option, not included on the list above, is hiring an online reputation management firm like InternetRepuation.com, or launching your own online reputation management campaign.
+The final option, not included in the list above, is hiring an online reputation management firm like InternetRepuation.com or launching your own online reputation management campaign.

 With reputation management, anything that can’t be removed can be suppressed, or buried deep in the latter pages of Google.
 Since few searchers ever click past the first page, let alone the second, it’s unlikely that your negative content will be discovered if it’s been pushed down to page three or four of Google search results.

-Reputation management requires upward of 20 hours every week, per campaign, and it involves activities like claiming web properties, establishing an active social media presence across multiple platforms, creating useful online content that show you or your business in a good light and rebranding yourself.
+Reputation management requires upward of 20 hours every week, per campaign, and it involves activities like claiming web properties, establishing an active social media presence across multiple platforms, creating useful online content that shows you or your business in a good light, and rebranding yourself.

 If you think this sounds like a lot of work, you’re correct, but it’s more than worth the time or money spent to have an excellent image online.